TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-largedocument-rca.md

 	productPesIds="15585"
 	cloudEnvironments="public"
 />
-# We ran diagnostics on your resource and found an issue
 <!--issueDescription-->
-We found a high number operations inserting/updating large documents.
+# We found a high number of operations that are inserting or updating large documents.
 <!--/issueDescription-->
-Inserting or updating large documents would require many RUs.
+Inserting or updating large documents requires many request units (RUs).
 If there are a large number of such operations, you might end up using most of your provisioned throughput.
+You may be able to make better use of your available RUs using the tips below.

 ### Prefer smaller documents over larger documents
 Writing a 1kb document = 5 RUs, 4kb document = 7 RUs, 64kb document = 48 RUs.
 Therefore, prefer smaller documents when possible.
 If your data can be subdivided into parts that are updated independently, consider breaking it up into smaller documents.